Skip to Content

 • Process heat exchangers: F&T for continuous drainage or IB for ruggedness, depending on priority

-• Compact installations: CD-33 disc traps where space is limited
+• Compact installations: Disc traps where space is limited

 Step 2: Identify System Pressure and Temperature